Extending the Thermodynamic Form Factor Bootstrap Program: Multiple particle-hole excitations, crossing symmetry, and reparameterization invariance: Thermodynamic bootstrap program

 With FVFFs defined we are finally in a position to write the TDFFs in terms of FVFFs (and their representation in terms of infinite volume FFs).
 Suppose we have a set of $k$ particle excitations at $\alpha_1, \cdots, \alpha_k$ and a set of $l$ hole excitations at $\gamma_1,\cdots,\gamma_l$.
 In order to define the TDFF, we need to consider the sequence of states with n particles $|\theta_1,\cdots,\theta_n\rangle$ whose limit $n \rightarrow \infty$ defines the reference state $\rho_p(\theta)$.
 For hole excitations, we suppose that each such state possesses the rapidities at which we want to make the holes, i.e., $\theta_{n+1-i}=\gamma_{i},~~i=1,\cdots,l$.
 The TDFF is then defined by

 where the background rapidities $\{\theta_j'\}$ of the excited state are shifted due to the presence of $\{\alpha_i\}$ particles and the absence of $\{\gamma_i\}$ particles,

 In the definition of the thermodynamic form factor we include a power of the system size, $L^{(k+l)/2}$.
-This factor arises because we are absorbing a phase space factor into the definition of the form factor that will allow us to write correlation functions in terms of TDFF as in eqn.~\ref{2point_fnc}.
+This factor arises because we are absorbing a phase space factor into the definition of the form factor that will allow us to write correlation functions in terms of TDFF as in eqn.~\ref{2point_fnc} (see Appendix~\ref{app:2pt} for the details).
 In writing~\eqref{general_fv} we make sure to order the hole excitations so that $f_{\rho_{\rm p}}(\gamma_1+i\pi,\cdots,\gamma_l+i\pi,\alpha_1, \dots, \alpha_k)$ will obey the scattering axiom, i.e.,

 We note also that in comparison to the previous work on TDFFs~\cite{Bootstrap_JHEP,Cortes_Cubero_2020}, we have made a change in the normalization of the form factors in this work.
 Previously, they were normalized with respect to the background state only, whereas now they are normalized with respect to both the base state {\it and} its excited counterpart.
 We have made this change for two reasons.
 Firstly, this normalization makes it more convenient to formulate crossing symmetry.
 Secondly, this definition aligns with the one used for the thermodynamic form factors in the Lieb-Liniger model~\cite{Smooth_us}.